samdze/playdate-nim/README.md

 pdn simulate
 ```

+Note that the `pdn` command attempts to configure your environment as needed to
+complete the build.
+This includes creating a `pdxinfo` file automatically, updating your
+`config.nims`, and adding entries to your `.gitignore`.
+If you don't want this behavior, you
+can add the `--no-auto-config` flag, which will disable this.

+## Examples

 The example project `playdate_example` also contains VSCode launch configurations to build, start and debug your Nim application from the editor.

 Each project contains a `config.nims` file that can be edited to customize how the project should be built, e.g. adding libraries or other external code.